13 December, 2023

 By assessing the carbon impact at both stages, we can identify the major contributors so we can manage or design them out of the works we do by applying the principles of the carbon reduction hierarchy as outlined in PAS 2080:2023.

-• Improve: Can we improve the efficiency of the works, complete the works in a shorter time frame by reducing unnecessary waste in the processes.
+• Improve: Can we improve the efficiency of the works, and complete the works in a shorter time frame by reducing unnecessary waste in the processes?

-By adopting these principles, we deliver genuine sustainability in the works that we do.
-In addition, our strategies help our clients to deliver sustainable works and support them in achieving their organisational targets, such as Net-Zero pledges and social and economic goals.
+By adopting these principles, we deliver genuine sustainability in the work that we do.
+In addition, our strategies help our clients to deliver sustainable work and support them in achieving their organisational targets, such as Net-Zero pledges and social and economic goals.

 Get in touch